Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Steeping Time

-Green tea requires far less time than most people assume.
 2–3 minutes is the target window.
 At the 2-minute mark, you have extracted the majority of the sweet, aromatic compounds.
-Between 2 and 3 minutes, the body and depth build.
 Beyond 3 minutes, catechin and tannin extraction accelerates sharply, and the balance tips decisively into bitterness.
+Set a timer.
+Remove the leaves the moment your target time is reached.

-The Nepal Hills Green Tea Difference: Naturally Smooth, Genuinely Enjoyable
+The Nepal Hills Green Tea Range

 Floral Green Tea — $10 / 25g